 Any support I receive through Patreon directly helps my efforts to manifest this deck.
 As a thank you to all patrons, I will be posting behind the scenes illustrations, polls, card descriptions, and more on my Patreon page.
 Any contribution, starting as low as $1 a month, will allow you access to all content!
 Purchasing readings in my shop also helps support my work.

 The more support I am able to have, the more time I can spend creating The Crux Tarot.
-As I complete drawings and move through the process, I will continue to update everyone on my process and goals.
+As I move through the process, I will continue to update everyone on my process and goals.